TheNicGard/warmup_project/README.md

 ## Takeaways
 * Given the course material so far, there seems to be a large deal of importance placed on being able to tell where the robot is when controlling it, which is something I had taken for granted.
+* The logic of the robots seems to be simple when boiled down, but determining the action needed and specific velocities/sensitivities seems to require trial and error, until the solution becomes obvious.